-SECTION 2 - Blue Ribbon Apple Pie Contest Thursday, September 1, 2022 - 2:30 pm -Hart Building Premiums - 1st - \$50 2nd- \$30 3rd - \$20.00 BLUE RIBBON APPLE PIE CONTEST
+SECTION 2 - Blue Ribbon Apple Pie Contest Thursday, August 29, 2024 -Hart Building Premiums - 1st - \$50 2nd- \$30 3rd - \$20.00

-INSTRUCTIONS TO BE USED BY FAIRS AT THEIR 2022 EVENT
+INSTRUCTIONS TO BE USED BY FAIRS AT THEIR 2024 EVENT

-Each county/local fair is encouraged to conduct a 34th Annual Blue Ribbon Apple Pie Contest at their 2022 event.
+Each county/local fair is encouraged to conduct a 36th Annual Blue Ribbon Apple Pie Contest at their 2024 event.
 Listed below are the criteria which we would like each fair to use in their contest.
-The certified first place winner from each fair will then have the opportunity to enter an apple pie in the BLUE RIBBON APPLE PIE CONTEST at the 2023 PENNSYLVANIA FARM SHOW.
+The certified first place winner from each fair will then have the opportunity to enter an apple pie in the BLUE RIBBON APPLE PIE CONTEST at the 2025 PENNSYLVANIA FARM SHOW.